24f1002107/vehicle-parking-app-v1/README.md

 # Vehicle-Parking-App-V1
-Vehicle Parking App - V1 is a web app for parking management.
+VeePark is a web app for parking management.